brenodupin/gdt/README.md

 - **`#dx`** - Database cross-references with GeneIDs

 ### Label Convention
-Uses organelle prefixes: `MIT-` (mitochondria), `PLT-` (plastid), `NUC-` (nucleus), etc.
+Uses organelle prefixes: `MIT-` (mitochondria), `PLT-` (plastid), `NUC-` (nucleus), or whatever you like.
+There's a Label Naming Convention in the complete specification page.

+### Complete Specification
 You can read more about it at the [Full specification](https://github.com/brenodupin/gdt/blob/master/GDICT_FILE_SPECIFICATION.md)

 ## Project structure

-We follow a project structure inspired by the repo [cookiecutter-bioinformatics-project](https://github.com/maxplanck-ie/cookiecutter-bioinformatics-project), with some modifications to better suit our needs.
+We follow a project structure inspired by [cookiecutter-bioinformatics-project](https://github.com/maxplanck-ie/cookiecutter-bioinformatics-project), with some modifications to better suit our needs.
 Below is an overview of the project structure:

 ```
 ├── CITATION.cff        <- Contains metadata on how the project might eventually be published.
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
 ├── README.md           <- The top-level README for developers using this project.
-├── config             <- Configuration options for the analysis.
-|   ├── config.yaml    <- Snakemake config file.
-|   └── samples.tsv    <- A metadata table for all the samples run in the analysis.
 │
 ├── docs                <- A default Sphinx project; see sphinx-doc.org for details
 │
-├── environment.yaml   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `conda env export > environment.yaml`
 │
 ├── img                 <- A place to store images associated with the project/pipeline, e.g. a
 │                         a figure of the pipeline DAG.
 │
 ├── notebooks           <- Jupyter or Rmd notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting
-│
 ├── resources           <- Place for data.
 By default excluded from the git repository.
 │   ├── external        <- Data from third party sources.
 │   └── raw_data        <- The original, immutable data dump.
 │
-├── results            <- Final output of the data processing pipeline.
-By default excluded from the git repository.
+├── example             <- Example data.
 │
 ├── sandbox             <- A place to test scripts and ideas.
 By default excluded from the git repository.
 │
-├── scripts            <- A place for short shell or python scripts.
+├── pyproject.toml      <- Makes project pip installable (pip install -e .) so src can be imported.
 │
-├── setup.py           <- Makes project pip installable (pip install -e .) so src can be importe
+├─ src                  <- Source code for use in this project.
+│  └─ gdt               <- Package containing the main library code.
+│     ├── __init__.py   <- Makes src/gdt a package.
+│     ├── cli.py        <- Contains the command line interface for the gdt package.
+│     ├── gdt_impl.py   <- Contains the main implementation of the GeneDict class and its methods.
+│     ├── gff3_utils.py <- Contains utility functions for working with GFF files.
+|     └── log_setup.py  <- Contains the logger configuration for the gdt package.
 │
-├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
 ├── tox.ini             <- tox file with settings for running tox; see tox.readthedocs.io
-│
-├── workflow           <- Place to store the main pipeline for rerunning all the analysis.
-│   ├── envs           <- Contains different conda environments in .yaml format for running the pipeline.
-│   ├── rules          <- Contains .smk files that are included by the main Snakefile, including common.smk for functions.
-│   ├── scripts        <- Contains different R or python scripts used by the script: directive in Snakemake.
-│   ├── Snakefile      <- Contains the main entrypoint to the pipeline.
-│
-├── workspace          <- Space for intermediate results in the pipeline.
-By default excluded from the git repository.
+|
+|── ruff.toml           <- ruff configuration file for linting; see https://docs.astral.sh/ruff/configuration/
+|
+|── uv.lock             <- uv configuration file for versioning; see https://docs.astral.sh/uv/concepts/projects/sync/
 ```

-<p><small>Project inspired by the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>